-- 1. The idea that we are an integral part of our environment. - 2.
-The recognition that our future is dependent upon the way in which we care for our own environment. - 3.
-The sense of responsibility that engenders positive action on behalf of the environment.
-In order to achieve these, the success of environmental citizenship requires everyone's participation.
-This includes: - An informed citizenry, in tune with the needs of the environment and its impact on human life, - A supportive government, interested in fostering useful and working relationships, and an interest in protecting and conserving the environment - even if this comes in the form of a desire for human self-preservation.
+2. The recognition that our future is dependent

+- An informed citizenry, in tune with the needs of the environment and its impact on human life. - A supportive government, interested in fostering useful and working relationships, and an interest in protecting and conserving the environment - even if this comes in the form of a desire for human self-preservation.